teaghan/AI-Enhanced-Education/md_files/custom_GPTs.md

 ### Building a Thinking Classroom

-Inspired by Peter Liljedahl's work, the [Building a Thinking Classroom](https://chatgpt.com/g/g-DTEvkoQnU-building-thinking-classrooms) GPT is being developed to emulate his methodologies.
-This GPT aims to foster a classroom environment that promotes critical thinking and problem-solving.
-This one is very much still under development, but I hope to make more progress on it soon!
+Inspired by Peter Liljedahl's work, the [Building a Thinking Classroom](https://chatgpt.com/g/g-DTEvkoQnU-building-thinking-classrooms) aims to assist teachers in fostering a classroom environment that promotes critical thinking and problem-solving.

 * * *